Multiband linear cellular automata and endomorphisms of algebraic vector groups

 \subsection{Context}

 Cellular automata are concurrent models of computation described in the middle of the 20th century by Ulam and von Neumann \cite{vN}, and are helpful in modelling various biological, chemical, and physical processes, ranging from pigment distribution on seashells to the Belousov–Zhabotinsky reaction, which forms the foundation of the construction of a `chemical computer' \cite{ChemComp}.
-From a mathematical, computer science, and statistical-physics perspective, even one-dimensional cellular automata show complex behaviour, as pointed out by Wolfram and others \cite{Wolfram}; the very simple looking rules of certain one-dimensional cellular automata lead to computational universality in the sense of being able to simulate any Turing machine \cite{Cook}.
+From the perspective of mathematics, computer science and statistical physics, even one-dimensional cellular automata show complex behaviour, as pointed out by Wolfram and others \cite{Wolfram}; the very simple looking rules of certain one-dimensional cellular automata lead to computational universality in the sense of being able to simulate any Turing machine \cite{Cook}.

 Here, we are concerned with a very simple class of linear one-dimensional cellular automata for which the states are described by elements of an $r$-dimensional vector space $V:=\Fp^r$ over a finite field $\Fp$ with $p$ elements, as studied in \cite{Lieven}.
 Note that by working over $\Fp$, `linear' is the same as `additive', and additive automata over $\FpN^r$ can be seen as linear automata over $\Fp^{Nr}$.
 Linearity is a restriction: for example, the resulting machines are never universal \cite[Theorem 4.12]{Lieven}; however, in general, linear cellular automata are transitive dynamical systems with a dense set of periodic points, so chaotic in the sense of Devaney \cite{Favati}.